EDIT: This article originally published on Feb 4, 2025, and has been updated to reflect the latest developments in U.S. tax reform.

 Charitable giving can play a meaningful role in tax planning, allowing individuals and families to reduce taxable income, address estate tax concerns, and create a lasting legacy.
 Thoughtful planning helps align donations with financial goals while maximizing their impact.

-Starting early for the 2025 tax year allows for better coordination with advisors, strategic selection of charitable recipients, and full utilization of available tax benefits before deadlines approach.
+Planning now for the 2025 tax year-end, as well as looking ahead to 2026, allows for better coordination with advisors, strategic selection of charitable recipients, and full utilization of available tax benefits before deadlines approach.

-High-net-worth individuals should be aware of potential tax law changes that could influence charitable giving strategies.
-The Tax Cuts and Jobs Act (TCJA) of 2017 introduced several provisions set to expire at the end of 2025, including:
+The Tax Cuts and Jobs Act (TCJA) of 2017 introduced several provisions originally set to expire at the end of 2025.
+However, the signing of the One Big Beautiful Bill Act (OBBBA) on July 4, 2025, extended or modified key elements, including:

 Below are a few approaches that can help customers structure charitable giving to enhance philanthropic efforts while maximizing tax benefits.